monopole/controller-raw/README.md

 Goal is to be able to force the reboot of a node without ssh'ing into the node.

-Instead enter a command like:
+Instead one could use `kubectl` like this:

 ```
 kubectl annotate --overwrite node \